 Using the promises Justice James gave him from Psalm 34, Samuel would recount this story and say that God had miraculously guided him to Brother George, who indeed came to Nigeria to teach the Word of God and show them "the proper expression of the Heavenly Vision."
 And he helped the financially--"They that fear the Lord shall not want any good thing."

 A scripture that is intended to encourage someone's faith is slightly twisted by the recipient as he tells the story later, to have been prophetic and a proof that what took place had been marvelously directed by God himself.
 This is what Robert Lifton calls "mystical manipulation".
 George Geftakys taught us all to do this.
-In fact, it was probably George who suggested this interpretation to Samuel and brought about the fulfillment of the prophecy by giving Samuel financial help and promising to come to Nigeria to teach the Bible.
+In fact, it may have been George who suggested this interpretation to Samuel and brought about the fulfillment of the prophecy by giving Samuel financial help and promising to come to Nigeria to teach the Bible.

 George Geftakys' offers of gifts and financial help came with a price tag.
 They were used to secure loyalty, extend his influence, enhance his reputation, etc. This is a common and well known element in the use of undue influence.
 It is called the "rule of reciprocity".
 It looks as though GG and Samuel refused to help Dr. Sunday with the customs fees because he was not going to allow them to take control of his clinic through monetary "gifts".